Doreen-Onyango/groupie-tracker/backend/README.md

 The backend of this project is responsible for fetching data from APIs, handling requests, and processing responses.
 It manages the server, routing, middleware, and data management with a thread-safe singleton pattern for state management.

+## Usage

+This backend runs independently as a microservice.
+It runs a dedicated api server.
+To run the backend and access the apis from anywhere, use the following command;

+`go run cmd/api_server.go`

 ## The packages in this directory include:

 1. **Server**